Madictian/madictian.github.io/README.md

  ![image](https://media.discordapp.net/attachments/753265458047746199/753289817336316014/under-construction.jpg?width=700&height=300)

-Well i have no idea why i can't shrink this picture, but hey what i am doing is learning and twice now in this assignment im baffled at how stuff is working, or maybe not so much.
-But i digress and hope its been a semi-enjoyable read and wish you a good night.
+Well i have no idea why i can't shrink this picture, but hey what i am doing is learning and twice now in this assignment i am baffled at how stuff is working, or maybe not so much.
+But i digress and hope it has been a semi-enjoyable read and wish you a good night.
 WAIT! one more thing, there's another picture i think you need below.

 </details>